-- When handling the CFA735-xxx-KT,use care so as to not press on the exposed FFC with excess force.
-See Handling Caution (Pg.
-32). - The exposed surface of the LCD "glass" is actually a polarizer laminated on top of the glass.
+- When handling the CFA735-xxx-KR,use care so as to not press on the exposed FFC with excess force.
+See Location of Connectors (Pg.
+27). - The exposed surface of the LCD "glass" is actually a polarizer laminated on top of the glass.
 To protect the polarizer from damage, the module ships with a protective film over the polarizer.
 Please peel off the protective film slowly.
 Peeling off the protective film abruptly may generate static electricity. - The polarizer is made out of soft plastic and is easily scratched or damaged.
 When handling the module, avoid touching the polarizer.
 Finger oils are difficult to remove. - To protect the soft plastic polarizer from damage, place a transparent plate (for example, acrylic, polycarbonate, or glass) in front of the module, leaving a small gap between the plate and the display surface.
-We recommend GE HP-92 Lexan, which is readily available and works well. - Allow adequate space for the flex at the bottom of the module.
+We recommend HP-92 Lexan, which is readily available and works well. - Allow adequate space for the flex at the bottom of the module.
 If flex is creased, module may be permanently damaged. - For USB interface, keep the micro-B USB cable connector parallel to the CFA735 when plugging or unplugging the cable.
 Do not lift or pull up on the cable.
-Too much pressure may permanently damage the CFA735's micro-B USB connector. - Do not disassemble or modify the module. - Do not modify the eight tabs of the metal bezel or make connections to them. - Solder only to the I/O terminals.
-Use care when removing solder so you do not damage the PCB. - Do not reverse polarity to the power supply connections.
+Too much pressure may permanently damage the CFA735's micro-B USB connector. - Do not disassemble or modify the module. - Do not modify the five tabs of the metal bezel or make connections to them. - Do not reverse polarity to the power supply connections.
 Reversing polarity will immediately ruin the module.